Peppermint Bark Brownies

 Preparation

-In a large pot, melt butter over low heat.
-Stir in sugar and continue heating for another minute while stirring, until the mixture is just hot.
-Remove from heat and stir in cocoa powder, salt, baking powder, and espresso powder, then whisk in eggs and vanilla extract.
-Stir in flour, then spread evenly in prepared pan.
+In a large pot, melt butter over medium-low heat.
+Stir in sugar, allowing the mixture to become just hot, but not bubbly.
+Remove from heat and stir in cocoa powder, salt, baking powder, and vanilla.
+Whisk in eggs, then stir in flour.

 Ingredients